+From: Jed Shiff

-From: Sent: To: Subject: Jed Shiff Tuesday, December 15, 2020 3:33 PM corporate re-zoning proposal RZ1157.
+Sent: Tuesday, December 15, 2020 3:33 PM

+Subject: re-zoning proposal RZ1157.

 The current proposal is not good enough for the Whistler Community and is not the superior development that the Whistler Council promised.
 We can do better than this; the increased density for the beautiful site is too much, the added traffic makes no sense and the environmental impact needs to be more carefully managed.
 Re-zoning is a privilege, not a right.
 The Council & Mayor should ask for a great deal more to benefit our community.